 Corruption is widespread, and particularly affects the police force.
 Anticorruption laws and bodies are generally ineffective, though local nongovernmental organizations (NGOs) provide some accountability by publicizing official corruption and its effects.

 C3.
 Does the government operate with openness and transparency?
 2 / 4

-The successful elections and installation of a civilian government at the end of 2015 signified a marked improvement in government representation, accountability, and transparency.
-However, government procurement processes are opaque.
-Government officials are required to make financial disclosures, but the information is not made public and penalties for noncompliance do not appear to be enforced.
+The successful 2015 elections and installation of a civilian government signified a marked improvement in government representation, accountability, and transparency.
+However, government procurement processes are opaque, and procedures meant to increase transparency are often not followed.
+Government officials are required to make financial disclosures, but the information is rarely made public, and the penalties for noncompliance do not appear to be enforced.

 D1.
 Are there free and independent media?
 3 / 4

 The environment for media has improved since the end of Compaoré’s rule.
 Since then, defamation has been decriminalized, reporters at the public broadcaster have experienced less political interference, self-censorship among journalists has eased, and journalists are generally able to report freely and critically on the government and its activities.
 There are several private television stations and dozens of private radio stations and newspapers.

 Nevertheless, libel convictions still carry onerous financial penalties, journalists at times have experienced pressure from government officials, and media workers face a challenging economic environment.
 In July 2018, activist Naïm Touré was sentenced to two months in jail after being convicted of “incitement to revolt” for a Facebook post that criticized a military counterterrorism operation.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4